amponce/market-intel/outstatic/content/pages/the-natural-gas-update.md

 ***12 MONTH FIXED PRICES ARE BEATING THE ABOVE 2022 FIRST OF THE MONTH INDEX AVERAGES***

-**Indicative Fixed Prices as of 3/10/2023**
+**Indicative Fixed Prices as of 3/24/2023**

 Start Date Term PG&E CG SoCal CG

-April ’23 1 mo. $6.67 $5.39
+April ’23 1 mo. $6.48 $5.95

-April ’23 3 mo. $6.24 $4.98
+April ’23 3 mo. $6.04 $5.17

-April ’23 6 mo. $6.94 $6.24
+April ’23 6 mo. $6.65 $6.40

-April ’23 12 mo. $7.46 $7.34
+April ’23 12 mo. $7.29 $7.42

-April ’23 24 mo. $6.96 $7.13
+April ’23 24 mo. $6.86 $7.28

-Summer Strip $7.17 $6.59
+Summer Strip $6.88 $6.67

-23/24 Winter Strip $8.22 $9.09
+23/24 Winter Strip $8.19 $9.13

 #### **STORAGE REPORT**

-The forecast for the latest storage withdrawal, that I saw, was 58Bcf.
-The actual number comes in at 58Bcf.
-We're now 521Bcf higher than this time last year and 378Bcf above the 5-year average of 1,594Bcf.<br>
+The forecast for the latest storage withdrawal, that I saw, was 76Bcf.
+The actual number comes in at 72Bcf.
+We're now 504Bcf higher than this time last year and 351Bcf (22%) above the 5-year average of Bcf.
+At 1,900Bcf, total working gas is within the 5-year historical range.
+Here in California, however, we’re about 70% below where we should be for this time of year regarding storage levels.
+Bullish for CA Basis.
+Injection season is expected to begin early April.

-At 1,972Bcf, total working gas is within the 5-year historical range.
-HOWEVER, here in the Golden State, intra storage fell further by 9Bcf, putting us 53% BELOW last year and 30% BELOW the 5-year average.
-And this is one of the main reasons why the CA volatility will continue until a time where we have ample production, ample storage, and ample delivery optionality here in the Peoples Republic of Kalifornia.

-SoCalGas and PG&E will have to make large scale storage injections, starting ASAP (April ’23 if not before) for as long as possible (through Oct ’23) for CA to have any shot of getting back to normal storage levels, and avoid what took place Dec ’22 and Jan ’23.

 **WEATHER**

-We continue to see below normal temperatures in the 8– 14 days forecast for the West and Rockies, with the remainder being mostly normal.
-The extended forecast from April through September could be troublesome if it turns out to be accurate.
-We shouldn’t expect an extended shoulder season and will want to look at locking up strips, at the very least summer strips, over the next month.
+EIA reports that January and February may be close to the warmest on record for those months.
+This warm period is expected to deliver a drop in heating demand by 11% compared to the same period of 2022.
+That lack of demand is a major factor in NYMEX being as bearish as it has been.
+A hotter than normal summer will have the opposite effect on NYMEX prices, as well as Basis prices.

-\*\*Sean Dookie - \*[***sdookie@rfpes.com***](mailto:sdookie@rfpes.com)\* – [rfpes.com](http://rfpes.com) \- @RFPEnergySolutions, - follow on LinkedIn @Sean Dookie\*\*
+**Sean Dookie - **[**sdookie@rfpes.com**](mailto:sdookie@rfpes.com)** – **[**rfpes.com**](http://rfpes.com)** \- @RFPEnergySolutions, - follow on LinkedIn @Sean Dookie**

 **Disclaimer – The opinions expressed herein are those of Sean Dookie and do not reflect the opinions of RFP ES.
 This material should not be construed as the solicitation of an offer to sell or the solicitation of an offer to buy the products noted in any jurisdiction where such an offer or solicitation would be legal.
 These materials have been created for a select group of individuals and are intended to be presented with the proper context and guidance.
 All reference points are believed to be reliable but are not guaranteed as to accuracy.
 Nor do they purport to be complete - updated information is coming in constantly, and market adjustments take place.
 No responsibility is assumed with respect to any such statement, or with respect to any expression of opinion contained herein.**